whitekanegon/clnicl_reservation/README.md

-# Clinicl 汎用予約システム
+# System for General Appointment Form

-[System for General Appointment Form](https://www.clinic-web-yoyaku.com/demo/)is built with PHP+Laravel+Vue.js.
+[The system for the general appointment form](https://www.clinic-web-yoyaku.com/demo/) is built with PHP+Laravel+Vue.js.

 # Features